 In the midst of overarching social injustice, there are well-intentioned and ill-intentioned people on both sides of the sharp class divide.
 Disraeli shows how understanding and solidarity between the classes, as opposed to class warfare, is the harder path, but is the only desirable way forward.

 Friedrich Engels' famous book The Condition of the Working Class in England was published in the same year that Sybil was published.
 Marx and Engels recognized the same class divisions that Disraeli did, but instead of intercommunal harmony, they argued for the inevitability of heightened division and therefore the justness of class warfare.
 They said that the privilege hierarchy would be inverted through a dictatorship of working people.

-Disraeli's ideas were in many ways more radical then those of Marx and Engels.
+Disraeli's ideas were in many ways more radical than those of Marx and Engels.
 Marx and Engels proposed to change who was at the top of the social hierarchy, but Disraeli sought to challenge the moral condition and the lack of understanding, solidarity and community that led to injustice in the first place.